HMHS Britannic: Pipe organ

 A Welte philharmonic organ was planned to be installed on board Britannic but because of the outbreak of war, the instrument never made its way to Belfast from Germany.
-After the War, it wasn't claimed by Harland and Wolff since Britannic sank before she could have ever entered transatlantic service.
-It also wasn't installed on Olympic or Majestic since White Star Line didn't want it.
+After the war, it was not claimed by Harland and Wolff since Britannic sank before she could have ever entered transatlantic service.
+It also was not installed on Olympic or Majestic since White Star Line did not want it.
 For a long time, it was thought that the organ was lost or destroyed.

 In April 2007, the restorers of a Welte organ, now in the Museum für Musikautomaten in Seewen, Switzerland, detected that the main parts of the instrument were signed by the German organ builders with "Britanik".
 A photograph of a drawing in a company prospectus, found in the Welte-legacy in the Augustiner Museum in Freiburg, proved that this was the organ intended for Britannic.
-The organ's history and owners from the 20th century is currently unknown.
+It was found that Welte had first sold the organ to a private owner in Stuttgart instead.
+Later, in 1937 it had been transferred to a company's concert hall in Wipperfürth, where it was eventually acquired by the founder of the Swiss Museum of Music Automatons in 1969.
+At the time, the museum was still unaware of the organ's original history.Museum of Music Automatons Seewen: History of the organ Website viewed 20 November 2023 The museum maintains the organ in working condition and it is still used for fully automated and manual performances.